 The 3DS has no shortage of great role-playing games.
 We likely could have filled this list exclusively with the highest-rated RPGs on the system, and would still have to make some difficult cuts.
 But when it comes to the best of the best, Bravely Default is it.
 Bravely Default was created by many of the minds behind Final Fantasy, and it’s a classic JRPG through and through.

 Bravely Default offers its own twist on combat, however, with a host of unique gameplay mechanics like combo meters and auto-battle.
 Bravely Default released to rave reviews and surprising commercial success, prompting Square Enix to release a sequel, Bravely Second.
-Another sequel is currently being created for Switch.
+Another sequel is currently being created for the, and a demo recently dropped on the eShop.

 6. Shovel Knight